thutt/diff-review/README.md

   untracked   untracked

 Changes:  unstaged [1 files, 130 lines]  staged [1 files  384 lines]
+Viewer :  vrt -R /home/thutt/review -r default
-Viewer :  view-review -R /home/thutt/review -r default
+Viewer :  vr -R /home/thutt/review -r default
-Elapsed:  0:00:00.116628
+Elapsed:  0:00:00.114457
 ```

-As ever, `vr` can be used to view the changes.
+As ever, both `vrt` and `vr` can be used to view the changes.

 Next, stage the `README` file and re-generate the diffs with `dr`.